vsrinivas/fuchsia/docs/syscalls/socket_read.md

 instead requests that the number of outstanding bytes to be returned via *actual*.

+If a NULL *actual* is passed in, it will be ignored.

 ## RETURN VALUE

 **socket_read**() returns **NO_ERROR** on success, and writes into